pcregrep — a grep with Perl-compatible regular expressions.

 There are four different ways in which an option with data can be specified.
 If a short form option is used, the data may follow immediately, or (with one exception) in the next command line item.
 For example:

-/some/fileThe exception is the −o
+−f/some/file, −f /some/fileThe exception is the −o option, which may appear with

 or without data.
 Because of this, if data is present,